 If your dog has eaten just a few unflavored almonds, especially if they're a larger dog, you shouldn't panic.
 Graham says to keep a careful eye on your dog for signs of choking, gagging, or vomiting just in case, and to call your veterinarian if these occur.

-However, says Graham, if your dog has gotten into a whole bag of almonds, or if the almonds are covered in spices or chocolate, you should call your veterinarian, take your dog to a local emergency veterinary hospital, or call a pet poison control hotline like the ASPCA Animal Poison Control Center at (888) 426-4435.
+However, Graham says if your dog has gotten into a whole bag of almonds, or if the almonds are covered in spices or chocolate, you need help.
+That means call your vet, take your dog to a local emergency veterinary hospital, or call a pet poison control hotline like the ASPCA Animal Poison Control Center at (888) 426-4435.

-It's better to be safe than sorry, and seeking immediate care can greatly improve your dog's recovery and outcome.
+It's better to be safe than sorry, and seeking immediate care can greatly improve your dog's chances of recovery.